ankicommunity/ankicommunity.github.io/docs/Tutorials/tutoCreateUser.md

     ./ankisyncctl.py --help

 # Creating users when anki sync server is in a docker
-Your server is running, the client try to connect to it and you're greeted with  "the password is not correct or the user dont exist" -> you need to create an user first
+Your server is running, the client try to connect to it and you're greeted with  "the password is not correct or the user don't exist" -> you need to create a user first
 For this you need to access your container instance in order to use the server's ctl:

-The first command give you a shell inside the docker container, once you are inside you run the second one (./ankisyncctl.py) this tool allow you to create/delete/list/change password for an user.
+The first command give you a shell inside the docker container, once you are inside you run the second one (./ankisyncctl.py) this tool allows you to create/delete/list/change password for a user.

 if your container is not named anki-container you can get his id with